launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve Big Segments, the test harness will provide parameters in the `bigSegments` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
 The test service should configure the SDK with its own implementation of a Big Segment store, where every method of the store delegates to a corresponding endpoint in the callback service.

+#### Capability `"client-prereq-events"`

+This means that the SDK supports client-side prerequisite events.

+In short, this means that a client SDK emits prerequisite evaluation events along side the main evaluation event.
+This requires an updated understanding of the flag evaluation model.

+For server side SDKs, this means `allFlagData` will reflect that updated flag evaluation model.

 #### Capability `"context-type"`

 This means that the SDK has its own type for evaluation contexts (as opposed to just representing them as a JSON-equivalent generic data structure) and convert that type to and from JSON.